umairansariii/nestjs-typeorm/README.md

 }
 ```

-Define the schema for creating a user in `create-user.dto.ts`.
+Define the schema for creating an user in `create-user.dto.ts`.

 ```js
 export class CreateUserDto {